hesa/licomp-proprietary/README.md

 ## Introduction

-Licomp toolkit is using the [Licomp](https://github.com/hesa/licomp) api to communicate with the Licomp resources.
+Licomp proprietary is using the [Licomp](https://github.com/hesa/licomp) api to communicate with the Licomp resources.
 For a better understanding of Licomp we suggest you read:

 * [Licomp basic concepts](https://github.com/hesa/licomp/#licomp-concepts)
 * [Licomp reply format](https://github.com/hesa/licomp/blob/main/docs/reply-format.md)